Public API · MCP Server · Watchlist + Alerts + EDGAR

 Point a custom GPT's “Actions” at https://api.bullalert.ai/v1/mcp with the same header.
 Useful for non-developers who want a packaged bot inside ChatGPT.

-Try it: “What's on the BullAlert watchlist right now?” · “Show me the top 25 after-hours picks.” · “Walk me through the #1 ticker.”
+Try it: “What's on the BullAlert watchlist right now?” · “Show me the top 25 after-hours picks.” · “What tickers did BullAlert alert today, and when?”

-One endpoint, one header, JSON in — no SDK, no setup.
-Same payload the in-app dashboard hits.
+Three endpoints, one header, JSON in — no SDK, no setup.
+Same data the in-app dashboard runs on.

 curl